"

 Measuring element

-The measuring element provides feedback to the regulator on whether the flow demand is being matched The measuring element is usually a diaphragm that senses the changes in the downstream pressure (Figure 23).
+The measuring element provides feedback to the regulator on whether the flow demand is being matched.
+The measuring element is usually a diaphragm that senses the changes in the downstream pressure (Figure 23).
 Made of neoprene, it is extremely flexible and usually is supported by a metal plate that allows downstream pressure to act upon the diaphragm evenly.
 The plate is connected to the valve stem so it will modulate the valve plug position based on the downstream pressure it senses through the control line or internal port.

 Loading element

 On modern regulator the loading element is a spring used to counter balance the force created by the downstream pressure on the underside of the diaphragm (Figure 24).
-The springs opening force changed with the adjusting screw.
+The springs opening force is changed with the adjusting screw.
 This will adjust the desired outlet pressure, known as the regulators setpoint.

 Principles of operation